teisdbr/winlibrs-docs-test/librs-spec.md

 ### Allowed Entries (Criminal Activity)
 ___

-Up to three (3) of the following **Type of Criminal Activity** Codes can be entered for offenses.
-These offenses can only be of NIBRS type **250, 35B, 520, 280, 39C, 90A, 35A, 370 and 90Z**.
+Up to three (3) of the following **Type of Criminal Activity** Codes can be entered for applicable Offenses.

 <table>
 <thead>